 Impact of Lycopene on Chemo-induced Kidney Damage

 In a study conducted in 2017, the researchers from the Shahrekord University of Medical Sciences in Iran evaluated the effects that lycopene found in tomatoes could have on a specific chemo-induced kidney damage in patients.
 In a double-blinded randomized trial, by splitting 120 patients into two groups, the researchers found that lycopene may be effective in decreasing the complications due to the specific chemo-induced nephrotoxicity by affecting different markers of renal function.
 (Mahmoodnia L et al, J Nephropathol.
 2017)

-Different observational studies suggest that taking moderate amounts of cooked tomatoes, tomato products or lycopene (present in tomatoes) may be good for reducing the risk of prostate cancer.
+Different observational studies suggest that taking moderate amounts of cooked tomatoes, tomato products or lycopene (present in tomatoes) may be good for reducing the risk of prostate cancer or help with prostate cancer prevention.
 Large scale clinical trials are suggested to confirm these findings.
 Studies also suggest that lycopene and tomato consumption may help in reducing PSA levels, improving specific drug efficacy and reducing a particular chemo-induced kidney damage in prostate cancer patients.

 However, taking tomatoes in excess amounts daily may lead to undesired outcomes such as increased levels of potassium resulting in hyperkalemia, which if not addressed may result in abnormal heart rhythms.
 Also, reduce daily consumption of lycopene ( seen in tomatoes) to less than 30 mg to avoid bad effects such as nausea, bloating and diarrhea.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.